dgaida/colloquium-protocol-creator/README.md

 - Create a LaTeX (`scrlttr2`) letter with TH Köln footer and optionally compile to PDF (LuaLaTeX recommended).
 - Handles Unicode dashes and German `ß` for LaTeX-safe output.

+## Peer Review Support

+Besides thesis colloquium protocols, the project can also assist with peer reviews of journal or conference papers.

+When reviewing a paper, you can annotate the PDF with your comments.
+This tool will:

+- Extract your annotations and identify the corresponding page and line number (using the printed line numbers in the PDF margin, or estimating them if necessary).

+- Rewrite your short notes into clear, polite, and constructive comments suitable for authors.

+- Generate a ready-to-send Markdown review document that starts with a courteous introduction, followed by your rephrased comments, each labeled with its page and line reference.

+This extension provides a lightweight workflow to turn your raw margin notes into a professional-looking peer review.

 ## Quickstart

 1. Clone repo and install dependencies: